garrandall/popular-music-data/tracks/big-green-tractor-jason-aldean.md

 We can go to town but baby if you'd rather
 I'll take you for a ride on my big green tractor

-Mmmmm just let me dust off the seat
+Mmm just let me dust off the seat
-Mmmmm now put your pretty little arms around me
+Mmm now put your pretty little arms around me

 Climb up in my lap and drive if you want to
 Girl, you know you've got me to hold on to